aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 We can see that the conversion from Pandas to GeoPandas is rather expensive.
 Also, regarding the re-projection, GeoPandas is by far the slowest.
 GeoPandas is using the [pyproj](https://github.com/pyproj4/pyproj) library (which is probably using a sequential Python loop on the Shapely objects??).

-Reagrding the re-projection process, Numba on the CPU seems to be the most efficient implementation on the small/medium size arrays.
+Regarding the re-projection process, Numba on the CPU seems to be the most efficient implementation on the small/medium size arrays.

 Well now that we validated the approach by comparing the UDF results with GeoPandas transformed coordinates, we are going to create a smaller function without all the assertion of the above function.
-This allows us to skip the GeoPandas part, which is taking too much time with the number of points is above a million.
+This allows us to skip the GeoPandas part, which is taking too long when the number of points is above a million.
 And we are going to run it on Google Colab.

 ## Reduced comparison on Google Colab